markuskimius/getopt-tcl/README.md

 must pass the test by `is_int`.
 If no value is specified, the value defaults to `1`.

-See [example.sh] for a more complete example.
+See [example.tcl] for a more complete example.

 ## License